DQSevilla/dotfiles-macos/README.md

 ## TODOs

-- Make generic between arch linux/macos
-- install script
+- install script or nix